PrisonTeam/Prison/knownissues_v3.2.x.md

 eliminate possible bugs too and give tighter code.

-* **Eliminate support for Sponge**
-It's not being used, so eliminate it and allow prison to possibly eliminate the extra layers of indirection it currently has to improve performance and to possibly reduce the possibilities for errors.

 * **Improve the prestige laddering system**
 A plugin named EZprestige has been attempted to be used with prison.
 Not sure if successful?